RPCSX/rpcsx/.github/BUILDING.md

 ### The dependencies for Fedora distributions:

+## Warning

+Fedora does not work at all.

 ```
 sudo dnf install cmake libunwind-devel glfw-devel vulkan-devel gcc-c++ gcc sox-devel alsa-lib-devel nasm
 ```